 Market value risk.
-Our MBS and other securities are reflected at their fair value with unrealized gains and losses included in earnings.
-The fair value of these securities fluctuates primarily due to changes in interest rates and other factors.
-Generally, in a rising interest rate environment, the fair value of these securities would be expected to decrease; conversely, in a decreasing interest rate environment, the fair value of these securities would be expected to increase.
+Our MBS and other assets are reflected at their fair value with unrealized gains and losses included in earnings.
+The fair value of our investments fluctuates primarily due to changes in interest rates and other factors.
+Generally, in a rising interest rate environment, the fair value of these assets would be expected to decrease; conversely, in a decreasing interest rate environment, the fair value of these securities would be expected to increase.

-The sensitivity analysis table presented below shows the estimated impact of an instantaneous parallel shift in the yield curve, up and down 50 and 100 basis points, on the market value of our interest rate-sensitive investments, including interest rate swaps, Interest-Only Strips, and net interest income at December 31, 2014, assuming a static portfolio of assets.
+The sensitivity analysis table presented below shows the estimated impact of an instantaneous parallel shift in the yield curve, up and down 50 and 100 basis points, on the market value of our interest rate-sensitive investments, including interest rate swaps, Interest-Only Strips, and net interest income at December 31, 2015, assuming a static portfolio of assets.
 When evaluating the impact of changes in interest rates, prepayment assumptions and principal reinvestment rates are adjusted based on our Manager's expectations.
 The analysis presented utilizes our Manager's assumptions, models and estimates, which are based on our Manager's judgment and experience.

 Change in Interest Rates Percentage Change in Projected Net Interest Income Percentage Change in Projected Portfolio Value

-+1.00% 14.18% (1.74)%
++1.00% 18.12% (1.27)%

-+0.50% 9.55% (0.71)%
++0.50% 9.06% (0.52)%

--0.50% (16.21)% 0.16%
+-0.50% (9.06)% 0.44%

 -1.00% NA(1) NA(1)